ADN Information Night

 Location(s) of Program: Poplarville Campus

 Brief Description of Program: The Associate Degree Nursing (ADN) program at PRCC is designed to prepare graduates for a challenging and satisfying career as a registered nurse (RN).
 The ADN program begins each fall and spring semester on the Poplarville campus.
-Once accepted into the ADN program, the traditional option is four semesters in length or the LPN-ADN option is one part-time semester with the remaining two semesters of the traditional program of study.
+Once accepted into the ADN program, the traditional option is four semesters in length or the LPN to ADN option is one part-time semester with the remaining two semesters of the traditional program of study.
 The curriculum includes a balance of nursing and general educational courses.
 Students have the opportunity to apply nursing theory and skills in the simulation/skills lab and in a variety of healthcare agencies.
 Clinical settings may include hospitals located within the six counties the college serves as well as clinics, long-term care facilities, physician offices, rehabilitation centers, and K-12 schools.
 Students are required to provide their own transportation to all clinical experiences.

 A graduate of the ADN program is conferred the Associate in Applied Science (AAS) degree and is eligible to write for the National Council Licensure Examination (NCLEX-RN) to become a RN.
 ADN students must understand that any conviction of a misdemeanor or felony offense may be grounds for refusal by any state board of nursing to issue a license.

 - Accredited by the Accreditation Commission for Education in Nursing (ACEN)